hzhangg/HR-Chatbot/README.md

 - We compile your missing qualifications alphabetically
 - We determine how many jobs require the skill

-Knowing this, users are able to judge which skills they should priortize to become a better candidate.
+Knowing this, users are able to judge which skills they should priortize to become a better candidate and aid users in their planning process

 This was implemented with a Dictionary structure recreated through Prolog.